 Under IRS rules, a transfer of a Traditional IRA, SEP IRA or SIMPLE IRA to a Roth IRA is treated for income tax purposes as a distribution of taxable amounts in the other IRA.
 IRS rules also require the fund to withhold 10% of the amount transferred for federal income taxes unless no withholding has been elected.
 See IRS Publication 505, "Tax Withholding and Estimated Tax" for more information.
-State tax withholding may also apply if federal income tax is withheld.
-Caution: Withholding income taxes from the amount transferred (instead of paying applicable income taxes from another source) may adversely impact the expected financial benefits of transferring from another IRA to a Roth IRA (consult your financial adviser if you have a question).
-Because of this impact, by electing to convert a Traditional IRA to a Roth IRA, you are deemed to elect no withholding unless you check the box below.
+State tax withholding may also apply if federal income taxes from another source) may adversely impact the expected financial benefits of transferring from another IRA to a Roth IRA, you are deemed to elect no withholding unless you check the box below.
 In so doing, by signing this form, you acknowledge that you may be required to pay estimated tax and that insufficient payments of estimated tax may result in penalties.

-Withhold 10% for federal income taxes (if you want a greater percentage, pr put it here: %) --- -------------- ----
+□ Withhold 10% for federal income taxes (if you want a greater percentage, put it here: \\\\%)

-INSTI RUCTIONS TO CURRENT IRA A CUSTODIAN OR TRUSTEE (Completed by Depos sitor) Name of Current Custodian/Trustee Attn: Addre ess Street City State Zip Identi fication of Sending Account (inclu iding Account No.) Please e transfer assets in the above accou ınt to: The ti ransfer should be in cash according g to the following instructions: Account or Transfe or ¢ and ratain the balance

-Make check payable to: NORTHEAST INVESTORS TRUST, 125 HIGH STREET - SUITE 1802, BOSTON MA 02110
+4. INSTRUCTIONS TO CURRENT IRA CUSTODIAN OR TRUSTEE (Completed by Depositor)

+Name o of Current Custodian/Trustee Attn: Addres s ~! ~ Street City State Zip Identifi cation of Sending Account (including Account No.) Please transfer assets in the above account to: The tra nsfer should be in cash according to the following ng instruct ions: Transfer the total amount in my Account or 🗆 Transfer \$ and retain the balance.
+Make c heck payable to: NORTHEAST INVESTORS TRU UST, 125 H IGH STREET - SU ITE 1802 2, BOSTON MA 02110

-5 SIGNATURE OF DEPOSITOR ٥.
-I, the undersigned Depositor, certify to the current IRA custodian or trustee that I have established a successor Individua Retirement Custodial Account meeting the requirements of Internal Revenue Code Section 408(a), 408(k), 408(p) of 408A (as the case may be) to which assets will be transferred, and I certify that the account from which assets are being transferred meets the requirements of Internal Revenue Code and that the transfer satisfies the requirement for nontaxable transaction.
+5. SIGNATURE OF DEPOSITOR

+I, the undersigned Depositor, certify to the current IRA custodian or trustee that I have established a successor Individual Retirement Custodial Account meeting the requirements of Internal Revenue Code Section 408(a), 408(k), 408(p) or 408A (as the case may be) to which assets will be transferred, and I certify that the account from which assets are being transferred meets the requirements of Internal Revenue Code and that the transfer satisfies the requirement for nontaxable transaction.